India, China should jointly uphold peace and stability, resolve disputes through dialogues: Chinese ambassador

 In the summit, Modi and Xi decided to issue "strategic guidance" to their militaries to strengthen communication and build trust and understanding.
 In Mamallapuramon summit, the focus of the talks is likely to be on steps to ensure mutual development and expanding overall ties.

-Noting that the positive effect of Wuhan Summit is constantly unfolding, the Chinese envoy said, "We should go beyond the model of differences management, actively shape bilateral relations and accumulate positive energy.
-We should enhance exchanges and cooperation, promote convergence of interests and achieve common development."
+"We should go beyond the model of differences management, actively shape bilateral relations and accumulate positive energy.
+We should enhance exchanges and cooperation, promote convergence of interests and achieve common development," the Chinese envoy said.
 On the decades-old boundary question, the envoy said it is normal for neighbours to have differences and the key is to properly handle them and find solution through dialogue and consultation.

 The envoy said China and India should strengthen communication and coordination on international and regional affairs.
 "The uncertainty of the international situation poses common challenges to both China and India.
 Strengthening solidarity and cooperation between us is an opportunity for our respective development and the world at large," he said.